PureMature/star/Writerside/topics/library/lib-math.md

 `math` defines a Starlark module of mathematical functions.
 All functions accept both int and float values as arguments.
 It's a official module provided in *Starlark in Go* repository.

+## Constants

+- `e`: The base of natural logarithms, approximately 2.71828.
+- `pi`: The ratio of a circle's circumference to its diameter, approximately 3.14159.

 ## Functions

 ### `acos(x)`